 • Key concepts

-– Fine pore diffusers are the most efficient way of aerating municipal wastewater.
+– Fine pore differs are the most efficient way of aerating municipal wastewater.
 They strip the fewest volatile organic compounds and cool the water less than other methods.
 They require routine maintenance

-– Coarse bubble diffusers are much less efficient – expect to use twice the energy of fine pore diffusers, but in spite of this disadvantage, they are sometimes the best solution.
-Examples were coarse bubble diffusers may be the best choice are for aeration of viscous fluids such as found in aerobic digesters and MBRs operating at high MLSS (> 8,000 mg/L).
-In plants where it is not possible to dewater the aeration tanks, coarse bubble diffusers may be preferred.
+– Coarse bubble differs are much less efficient – expect to use twice the energy of fine pore diffuser, but in spite of this disadvantage, they are sometimes the best solution.
+Examples were coarse bubble diffuser may be the best choice are for aeration of viscous fluids such as found in aerobic digesters and MBRs operating at high MLSS (> 8,000 mg/L).
+In plants where it is not possible to dewater the aeration tanks, coarse bubble diffuser may be preferred.

-– Surface aerators are less efficient, but there are some applications where they are the best choice.
+– Surface aerator are less efficient, but there are some applications where they are the best choice.

 – Select aeration equipment not just by energy efficiency, but also by maintainability, odor production, and heat loss.